Correlation functions of non-Markovian systems out of equilibrium: Analytical expressions beyond single-exponential memory: Application

-Our fitting strategy was guided by the following considerations.
-In the first place, we attempted to fit the data with a reduced version of Eq.~(\ref{eq:markovover}) involving only one auxiliary variable, $y_1$ (subject to a heat bath), yielding single-exponential memory and colored noise.
-It turns out that with this {\em ansatz}, one can either mimic the initial decay {\em or} the decay of the anticorrelations, but not the full PACF.
-This shows that (at least) two auxiliary variables are required.
+The left panel of Fig.~\ref{fig:fit} shows our best attempts to resemble the experimental data with this $n=1$ fitting approach.
+Specifically, the dashed line in Fig.~\ref{fig:fit} (left) has been obtained with a truncated data set, using the parameters $a_0=$\num{3.09e4}s$^{-1}$, $a_1=$\num{4.62e3}s$^{-1}$, $k_1b_1=$\num{-1.4e+08}s$^{-1}$, $\langle \xi_0^2(t)\rangle=$\num{8.09e+04}s$^{-1}$ and $\langle \xi_1^2(t)\rangle=$\num{3.78e+04}s$^{-1}$.
+The solid line has been obtained by continuing the scheme above and eventually using all data points, yielding $a_0=$\num{4.34e4}s$^{-1}$, $a_1=$\num{8.36e3}s$^{-1}$, $k_1b_1=$\num{-5.66e+08}s$^{-1}$, $\langle \xi_0^2(t)\rangle=$\num{2.70e+04}s$^{-1}$ and $\langle \xi_1^2(t)\rangle=$\num{4.21e+04}s$^{-1}$.
+As Fig.~\ref{fig:fit} (left) reveals, one can either mimic the initial decay (solid line) {\em or} the decay of the anticorrelations (dashed line), but not the full PACF.
+The problem persists if one uses different initial parameters and truncated data sets.

+The failure of the fitting procedure with $n=1$ indicates that (at least) two auxiliary variables are required.
 In this context we note that the definition of a Markovian ``model" corresponding to given data is not unique, and we here aim for a most simple one.
-To keep the number of fitting parameters as small as possible, we fixed $a_0$ to $a_0^{-1}=\tau_K=42.7$ $\mu$s, which is the timescale corresponding to the harmonic force given in the experiment.
+To keep the number of fitting parameters as small as possible, we fixed $a_0$ to $a_0^{-1}=\tau_K=42.7$ $\mu$s, which is the timescale corresponding to the harmonic force given in the experiment (i.e., $\tau_K^{-1}=K/\gamma_S$, where $K$ and $\gamma_S$ are the trap stiffness and (Stokes) friction coefficient taken from \cite{franosch2011resonances}).
 The auxiliary variables were incorporated using a special, non-reciprocal, version of the center topology (where $y_2$ is coupled only unidirectionally to $x$, i.e., $b_2=0$) with positive temperatures $T_i$.
 With $a_2>0$ and $T_2>0$, the variable $y_2$ is then governed by an Ornstein-Uhlenbeck process.
 The resulting non-Markovian model involves a (single-) exponentially decaying kernel [see Eq.~(\ref{eq:gammastar})], with decay time $\tau_1=1/a_1$; $y_2$ does not contribute to the friction kernel but to the colored noise.
-The actual parameter values resulting from the fitting procedure (carried out with a Nelder Mead algorithm \cite{nelder1965simplex}) are given in Table~\ref{tab:fitPars} in \ref{sec:kernelParameters}.